Forfeitures by the Tampa Police Department

 - An operator, whose license is currently suspended or revoked as the result of a previous conviction for DUI, is arrested for driving under the influence.

-- A motor vehicle is used for racing by a person within 5 years of the date of prior conviction for racing under s.
+- A motor vehicle is used for racing by a person within 5 years of the date of a prior conviction for racing under s.
 316.191; if the person is racing is the owner of the vehicle.

 Forfeiture Actions Involving U.S. Currency